-Net cash flows used in investing activities were \$2.6 million in the first three months of 2006 compared to \$4.7 million in the same period of 2005.
-The decreased use of cash was primarily due to higher payments related to an acquisition in the prior year, offset in part by proceeds from the disposition of partnership assets in the prior year.
+Net cash flows used in investing activities were \$9.3 million in the first nine months of 2006 compared to \$7.0 million in the same period of 2005.
+The primary factors affecting the change in cash flows were higher capital expenditures in the current year for expansion primarily in Asia/Pacific and higher payments related to an equity acquisition in Brazil in 2005, offset in part by proceeds from the disposition of partnership real estate assets in the prior year.
 In March 2005, the Company acquired the remaining 40% interest in its Brazilian joint venture for \$6.7 million.
-In accordance with the purchase agreement, the Company made the first of four contingent annual payments of \$1.0 million in the first quarter of 2005, the Company received \$3.0 million of proceeds in connection with the sale of real estate assets by the Company's real estate joint venture.
-The Company also received \$0.6 million of cash proceeds in the first quarter of 2005 from the sale of its Villeneuve, France site.
+In accordance with the purchase agreement, the Company made the first of four contingent annual payments of \$1.0 million in the first quarter of 2006.
+In the first quarter of 2005, the Company received \$3.0 million of proceeds in connection with the sale of real estate assets by the Company's real estate joint venture.
+The Company also received \$1.9 million of cash proceeds in 2005 from the sale of its Villeneuve, France site.

-Net cash flows provided by financing activities were \$7.3 million for the first three months of 2006 compared to \$2.5 million of cash used in financing activities in the first three months of 2005.
-The increase was caused primarily by greater borrowings in 2006 compared to 2005 used to fund the Company's working capital needs as well as the restructuring actions taken in the fourth quarter of 2005.
+Net cash flows provided by financing activities were \$5.0 million for the first nine months of 2006 compared to \$10.7 million of cash used in financing activities in the first nine months of 2005.
+The increase was caused primarily by net borrowings in 2006 compared to net repayments in 2005.
+The borrowings in 2006 were used to fund the Company's capital expansion and working capital needs as well as the restructuring actions taken in the fourth quarter of 2005.
+In September 2005, the Company repaid the \$8.6 million remaining on its senior unsecured notes due in 2007 ahead of their schedule maturities and in advance of entering into its current \$100 million, five-year, unsecured syndicated multi currency revolving credit facility in October 2005.
 In addition, higher distributions paid to the minority shareholders of certain of the Company's affiliates in 2005 contributed to the change in cash flows.
-The increase in distributions to minority shareholders was driven in large part by a distribution made prior to the Company's acquisition of the remaining 40% interest in its Brazilian joint venture described above.
+The prior year distributions to minority shareholders was driven in large part by a distribution made prior to the Company's acquisition of the remaining 40% interest in its Brazilian joint venture described above.

-The Company had a net debt-to-total capital ratio of 40% at March 31, 2006 compared to 35% at December 31, 2005.
-At March 31, 2006, the Company had approximately \$74.1 million outstanding on its credit lines compared to \$63.8 million at December 31, 2005.
-The Company further believes it is capable of supporting its operating requirements, including pension plan contributions, payment of dividends to shareholders, possible acquisitions and business opportunities, capital expenditures and possible resolution of contingencies, through internally generated funds supplemented with debt as needed.
+The Company had a net debt-to-total capital ratio of 38% at September 30, 2006 compared to 35% at December 31, 2005.
+In addition, at September 30, 2006, the Company had approximately \$76.4 million outstanding on its credit lines compared to \$63.8 million at December 31, 2005.
+The Company believes it is capable of supporting its operating requirements, including pension plan contributions, payment of dividends to shareholders, possible acquisitions and business opportunities, capital expenditures and possible resolution of contingencies, through internally generated funds supplemented with debt as needed.